GuildedThorn/GuildedThorn/README.md

 # Current Projects

 ## Legend Network
-Legend Network Has Been a personal project of mine for years now.
+Legend Network was a personal project of mine for years.
 I started this massive project back in 2017 and I never though I would get this much support.
 I want to thank everyone who has ever supported me on this crazy rollercoaster ride.
 I left the project in November of 2021.

 ### Contact Information
 Website: [LegendMC](https://www.legendmc.us/) \